-On May 21 1990, two years later, police were called out to a barn on Schwartz Road and Indiana 37, where words had been scrawled out on a barn door and appeared to show the killer taking credit for the killing on Tinsley.
-The note read, “I kill 8 year old April Marie Tinsley I will kill again HaHa.”
+On May 21, 1990, two years later, police were called out to a barn on Schwartz Road and Indiana 37, where words had been scrawled out on a barn door and appeared to show the killer taking credit for the killing on Tinsley.
+The note read, “I kill 8-year-old April Marie Tinsley I will kill again HaHa.”

 Still, the note didn’t provide any new leads.

 Then, in the Spring of 2004, 16 years after April’s death, police were dispatched to four different locations around Fort Wayne based on a tip that the killer had left notes inside mailboxes and on the handlebars of little girl’s bicycles.
-At each location, the police found a zip lock bag containing handwritten notes on yellow lined paper, used condoms and Polaroid photos that partially showed a man’s body, and him masturbating.
+At each location, the police found a ziplock bag containing handwritten notes on yellow lined paper, used condoms and Polaroid photos that partially showed a man’s body, and him masturbating.

-One note, with similar writing style, bad grammar and poor spelling like the note found on the barn door 14 years earlier, read: “Hi Honey I been watching you I am the same person that kidnapped an rape and kill [April Tinsley] you are my next victim if you don’t report this to police an I don’t see this in the paper [tomorrow] or on the local news or I [will] blow [indecipherable].”
+One note, with similar writing style, bad grammar and poor spelling like the note found on the barn door 14 years earlier, read: “Hi Honey I been watching you I am the same person that kidnapped and rape and kill [April Tinsley] you are my next victim if you don’t report this to police an I don’t see this in the paper [tomorrow] or on the local news or I [will] blow [indecipherable].”

 The DNA profile was developed based on the samples found in the used condoms and investigators announced, “it was determined to be consistent with the profile developed from the underwear of April M. Tinsley.”
 Despite this new taunting from the killer, no arrests were made.